|

 of the nation just like his father Duncan did.

-activities over the next two decades would inspire the religious,
+rolled up her sleeves.
+Her activities over the next two decades would inspire the religious,

-social and political world of Scotland.
+social, and political world of Scotland.

 As a woman of class, Margaret brought a certain refinement to the

-attendants including their way of dressing.
-She also made a point of
+to their way of dressing.
+She

-maintaining a certain style at the king’s table.
-Fashion and manners
+also made a point of maintaining a certain style at the

 Margaret fed little orphan children, invited Benedictine monks to